 Jewish Educational and Cultural Center Makor was established in 2005.

-Since Russian Jews are mostly unaffiliated with mainstream community institutions, this objective should be accomplished through their strong desire for Jewish culture and the need to educate their children about traditions of their ancestors, building pride for belonging to the Jewish nation in their identity.
+Since FSU Jews are mostly unaffiliated with mainstream community institutions, this objective should be accomplished through their strong desire for Jewish culture and the need to educate their children about traditions of their ancestors, building pride for belonging to the Jewish nation in their identity.

 Right now Center Makor is operating at Campus on 384 Harvard St. Brookline, MA 02446; there Center Makor became a part of a very new formation and partnership opportunity with more than ten different organizations residing at this Campus.
 The major partners are Congregation Kehillath Israel, Congregation Mishkan Tefila, Washington Square Minyan, “Yachad” and others.
 The idea of the Campus is coexistence and close partnership of different religious and non-religious formations under the same roof there each partner is treated equally and could keep it is own identity.

 The Center has been serving as a cultural home for our community since 2005 in a number of ways.